datacommonsorg/docsite/api/rest/stat_value.md

 [`StatisticalVariable`](https://datacommons.org/browser/StatisticalVariable).
 See the [full list of StatisticalVariables](/statistical_variables.html).

-When there are multiple sources for the same statistical variable, the most authoritative source is selected.
+When there are multiple sources for the same statistical variable, a prefered source with more recent data or more authorative is selected.

 **URL**: `/stat/value`